New guidelines on resumption of hospitality delayed to give sector ‘clear understanding’

 There will be a distance of one metre between tables, and a limit of six people per booking.
 Photograph: iStock

-It was expected that the guidelines would be released today.
-However it is understood the Department of Taoiseach has yet to give them the green-light.
+It was expected that the guidelines, which are being drafted by Fáilte Ireland, would be released today.
+However it is understood the Department of Taoiseach has yet to give them the green light.

 Asked about the delay, a Government source says it was about “getting it right” to ensure the hospitality sector “has a clear understanding” on what is being expected from it when the document is published.